Last updated on October 27th, 2023 at 16:45

 Follow the instructions in this café macchiato recipe and learn how to make a perfect macchiato like a professional barista.

-This is one of the easiest coffee drinks to make with the bonus of mastering this simple drink you can use it as the base for making the other macchiato based drinks like a tasty caramel macchiato.
+This is one of the easiest coffee drinks to make.
+With the bonus of mastering this simple drink you can use it as the base for making other macchiato based drinks like a tasty caramel macchiato.

 Keep reading to find out the best recipe and techniques for making a world-class macchiato!